 Attorney Kathryn Nester claimed Bloodworth dehumanized Richins by calling her a “black widow,” but the judge ruled the comments were permissible because they stemmed from previous witness testimony.

-Family members of Eric Richins expressed relief they can focus on honoring his memory and supporting his three sons with Kouri.
+Family members of Eric Richins have previously expressed relief they can focus on honoring his memory and supporting his three sons after Kouri’s conviction.

 “Honestly I feel like we’re all in shock.
 It’s been a long time coming,” Amy Richins, Eric’s sister, told the Associated Press.
 “Just very happy that we got justice for my brother.”